jmedia65/awesome-streamlit-themes/cyberpunk/README.md

 **Your Python app just time-traveled to 1985 and it's LIVING FOR THIS VIBE!**

 When your data needs that retro-future aesthetic and your dashboards deserve to look like they belong in Blade Runner.
-This isn't just a theme - it's a portal to the neon-soaked future we were promised.
 Perfect for developers who want their analytics to feel like hacker terminals from the movies! ⚡🎮

 ![Cyberpunk Theme](cyberpunk.png)